FC Shakhtar Donetsk: Infrastructure

 Until 2009, Shakhtar had been playing most of its games at the RSC Olimpiyskyi stadium, which is a property of the administration of Donetsk Oblast and the Serhiy Bubka College of Olympic Reserve.
 The stadium was built during the Soviet period for another Donetsk club, FC Lokomotyv Donetsk, and carried its name.

 On 29 August 2009, the construction of its new stadium, Donbas Arena, was accomplished, and the stadium was opened.
 Located in the City Park of Culture and Recreation, it has a capacity of 50,149 and has been honored with a UEFA five-star rating, the highest rating achievable.

 Shakhtar's old home, the Central Stadium "Shakhtar", which was built in 1936 and reconstructed four times, had been used by Shakhtar Donetsk Reserves.
 The stadium received some major renovations, including the installation of bench seats in 2000 when Shakhtar made it to the Champions League Group Stage.

 A mascot mole (moles is a nickname for the club) will entertain spectators during the home matches.
 Shakhtar are rated 40th by the average game attendance, being the top Eastern European club on the rating charts.
 Before the 2013–14 season, Shakhtar set a new record for Eastern Europe for number of season tickets sold, selling 27,000 season tickets, which means 52% of the seats in Donbas Arena belong to season ticket holders.

 From 2014 until the end of 2016, due to the war in Donbas, Shakhtar played its home matches at the Arena Lviv.
 Following the winter break of the 2016–17 season the club moved to the Metalist Stadium in Kharkiv (250 kilometers to the northwest of Donetsk).
 Shakhtar played their 2022–23 matches in the Champions League and Europa League at Stadion Wojska Polskiego in Warsaw due to the 2022 invasion.
 They played their 2023–24 UEFA Champions League and 2023–24 UEFA Europa League matches at Volksparkstadion in Hamburg, Germany.
 Next season of their 2024–25 UEFA Champions League Shakhtar played at Arena AufSchalke in Gelsenkirchen, Germany.
 Their 2025–26 UEFA Europa League Shakhtar started out at Stožice Stadium in Ljubljana, Slovenia and later Henryk Reyman Municipal Stadium in Kraków, Poland.
+For the 2026–27 UEFA Champions League, Shakhtar will use Chelsea's stadium, Stamford Bridge.